tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 o It is anticipated that there may be very many IETF Network Slices supported by a network operator over a single physical network.
-  The scaling mechanisms are deployment choices, but it may be that there are no more than 1000 Slice Aggregate supported by a network, with each Slice Aggregate supporting any number of IETF Network Slices.
+  The scaling mechanisms are deployment choices, but it may be that there are no more than 1000 Slice-Flow Aggregates supported by a network, with each Slice-Flow Aggregate supporting any number of IETF Network Slices.

-# Slice Policy Modes {#SliceModes}
+# Network Resource Partition Modes {#SliceModes}

-A slice policy can be used to dictate if the partitioning of the shared network resources amongst multiple slice aggregates can be achieved by realizing slice aggregates in:
+A NRP Policy can be used to dictate if the network resource partitioning of the shared network resources among multiple Slice-Flow Aggregates can be achieved:

 {:req: counter="bar" style="format %c)"}
- * data plane only, or
+ * in data plane only,
- * control plane only, or
+ * in control plane only, or
- * both control and data planes.
+ * in both control and data planes.
 {: req}

-## Data plane Slice Policy Mode {#DataplaneSlicing}
+## Data plane Network Resource Partition Mode {#DataplaneSlicing}

 The physical network resources can be partitioned on network devices by applying a Per Hop forwarding Behavior (PHB) onto packets that traverse the